prchyr/t576Analysis/README.md

 ev->charge;
 //which gives you the charge from the ICT. also ev->scope->pos[2];
-//would give you an Hep3Vector of the position of the channel 3 antenna,
+//would give you an 3 vector of the position of the channel 3 antenna,
 //such that you can acces the z dimension like

 double z = ev->scope->pos[2].Z();